 Shepparton, the largest city in the region, is the primary location for health, cultural and higher education services.
 It, along with other towns including Yarrawonga, Euroa and Seymour, is culturally diverse and has a strong Indigenous population.

 Our region includes:

-- A Gross Regional Product of $6.5 billion;
+- a Gross Regional Product of $8.03 billion

-Since our establishment in 2016, the Goulburn Regional Partnership has been active consulting and engaging with thousands of people living and working in our community, including through annual Regional Assemblies.
+The Goulburn Regional Partnership has actively consulted and engaged with thousands of people living and working in our community.

-We have been active in bringing different groups and different levels and parts of Government together in our region, in getting people talking and listening, and in providing Governments with insight into how we can better design policy so it fits the needs and expectations of our communities.
+We have been active in bringing different groups and parts of Government together in our region, in getting people talking, listening to the needs and expectations of our communities, and providing Governments with insight into how we can design policy to effectively service our region.